TABARC-Code/udp-hardware-harness/README.md

 Be careful what you send.

 If you transmit a command that tells a drone to cut its motors at altitude, that outcome is on you.
 This tool does not enforce safety.
-It sends bytes.
+It sends byte info , data infp.

 Use common sense.
 If you’re testing on a desk, remove the propellers.